 - Build healthy support networks.
 Connect with settlement service providers, your neighbours and community, and other newcomers.

 - Talk to people and know their stories.
 This is the best way to become more open and understanding of others.
-It’s also a great way to know what to expect about life in Manitoba, learn from others’ mistakes, or learn about services, jobs and other resources that you may not have otherwise known about.
+It’s also a great way to know about life in Manitoba, learn from others’ mistakes, or learn about services, jobs and other resources that you may not have otherwise known about.

 Stage 2 – Disenchantment Period (crisis or culture shock phase)